-Everything is incredibly easy to use and the build quality is great
+Everything is incredibly easy to use and the build quality is great, but you can’t get the Skoda Citigo with any kind of built-in infotainment screen

-If you want a smarter interior, too, you’ll be happy to spend the extra on the SE L. As well as the better stereo, it also has door handles and instrument surrounds finished in chrome, while the gearlever, handbrake and steering wheel are trimmed in leather.
+If you want a smarter interior, too, you’ll be happy to spend the extra on the SE L version.
+As well as the better stereo, it also has door handles and instrument surrounds finished in chrome, while the gearlever, handbrake and steering wheel are trimmed in leather.

-Meanwhile, the range-topping Monte Carlo has a sportier feel, with black and red upholstery on the seats, a red centre console and a shinier, gloss finish on the dashboard.
+Meanwhile, the range-topping Skoda Citigo Monte Carlo has a sportier feel, with black and red upholstery on the seats, a red centre console and a shinier, gloss finish on the dashboard.

 The basic stereo comes with just two speakers.
 Not only is that pretty much unheard of these days, it might even go unheard in the car